Taylor Goldsmith

-Taylor Dawes Goldsmith is an American singer-songwriter, guitarist, and record producer.
+Taylor Dawes Goldsmith (born August 16, 1985) is an American singer-songwriter, guitarist, and record producer.
 He serves as the lead singer, guitarist, and chief songwriter of American folk rock band Dawes.

 Early life

 Goldsmith has a younger brother, Griffin.
 They were raised in southern California.
 He attended Malibu High School, where he was a classmate of Blake Mills.
 His father, Lenny Goldsmith, was a musician who toured as the lead singer of Tower of Power in the 1980s.
 He is Jewish.

 Career

 Simon Dawes (2002–2007)

 In 2002, Goldsmith formed a post-punk band called Simon Dawes with high school classmate and guitarist Blake Mills.
-Over the years, Goldsmith and Mills were joined by a shifting cast of bassists (Damon Webb, Grant Powell, and Wylie Gelber) and drummers (Alex Orbison, Dylan Grombocher, and Griffin Goldsmith).
+Over the years, Goldsmith and Mills were joined by a shifting cast of bassists (Damon Webb, Grant Powell, and Wylie Gelber) and drummers (Alex Orbison, Dylan Grombacher, Stuart Johnson and Griffin Goldsmith).
 The band drew its name from the middle names of Goldsmith and Mills.
 Released in 2006, the band's debut album Carnivore received mixed reviews.
 Simon Dawes broke up in 2007 when Mills left the band.